hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 ~> **Note:** Pod Sandboxing / KataVM Isolation node pools are in Public Preview - more information and details on how to opt into the preview can be found in [this article](https://learn.microsoft.com/azure/aks/use-pod-sandboxing)

-* `zones` - (Optional) Specifies a list of Availability Zones in which this Kubernetes Cluster should be located.
+* `zones` - (Optional) Specifies a list of Availability Zones in which this Kubernetes Cluster should be located. `temporary_name_for_rotation` must be specified when changing this property.

--> **Note:** Changing the `zones` Virtual Machine is done by cycling the system node pool of the cluster. `temporary_name_for_rotation` must be specified when attempting a resize.

 -> **Note:** This requires that the `type` is set to `VirtualMachineScaleSets` and that `load_balancer_sku` is set to `standard`.